TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/hosttoguest-portscanner-no-lb-be-ports.md

 />
 # No Port Connectivity Results - No LoadBalancer Backend Ports Detected
 <!--issueDescription-->
 We could not detect the load balancer backend port configuration for this load balancer.
 We could not continue validating the backend VM port communication.
-Please follow the recommended steps below.
+Follow the recommended steps below.
 <!--/issueDescription-->

 ## **Recommended Steps**

-1. Complete the configuration of the load balancer by validating there are VMs in the [backend pool](https://docs.microsoft.com/azure/load-balancer/manage#backend-pools).
+1. Complete the configuration of the load balancer:
+    - Validate that VMs exist in the [backend pool](https://docs.microsoft.com/azure/load-balancer/manage#backend-pools).
-2. Complete the configuration of the load balancer by validating there are ports listed in the *'backend ports'* of the [load balancing rules](https://docs.microsoft.com/azure/load-balancer/manage#load-balancing-rules)
+    - Validate that ports are listed in the **backend ports** of the [load balancing rules](https://docs.microsoft.com/azure/load-balancer/manage#load-balancing-rules)

-3. Once these settings have been completed and verified run this diagnostic again in the **Diagnose and Solve blade** for this resource
+2. After you verify that these settings have been completed and verified, run this diagnostic again in the **Diagnose and Solve**blade for this resource.

 ## **Recommended Documents**